OpenMoonRay/openmoonray-docs/docs/moonray/maps/UsdTransform2d.md

   default: 0.0

-  Counter-clockwise rotation in degrees around the origin to be applied to all components of the data.
+  <p>Counter-clockwise rotation in degrees around the origin to be applied to all components of the data.<\p>

   <h3>scale</h3>